cognitivetech/llm-research-summaries/README.md

 # LLM Research Summaries

-Just keeping track of ideas that sound interesting to me, along with some research so we can remember our context in history.
+Tracking ideas of interest, along with some background research to remember our context in AI history.

 ## Practical
 ### Models Review